mge-engine/mge/README.md

 ## Summary

 MGE is an attempt to create a graphics and game engine putting modern concepts of C++ and realtime graphics together.
-It also serves as an abstraction to the supported graphics mechanisms at some level.

 ## Status